ansible-collections/dellemc.os10/roles/os10_acl/README.md

 ACL role
 ========

 This role facilitates the configuration of an access-control list (ACL).
 It supports the configuration of different types of ACLs (standard and extended) for both IPv4 and IPv6, and assigns the access-class to the line terminals.
-This role is abstracted for Dell EMC Power Switch platforms running Dell EMC SmartFabric OS10.
+This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

 The ACL role requires an SSH connection for connectivity to a Dell EMC Networking device.
 You can use any of the built-in OS connection variables.